-For supervised scenarios, we propose to integrate two attention mechanisms with encoderdecoder framework, i.e., the similarity attention and the sentiment attention.
-Figure 2 illustrates the overview of our supervised method that is based on the encoder-decoder framework.
+For supervised scenarios, we propose to integrate two attention mechanisms with encoder-decoder framework, i.e., the similarity attention and the sentiment attention.
+Figure 2 illustrates the overview of our supervised method which is based on the encoder-decoder framework.
 The left part illustrates the input of the model, for which we proposed two pre-processing models.
 The right part shows the details of our supervised summary generation model, consisting of the encoder module and the decoder module.
 Details are as follows.

 Encoder: The encoder module takes either the important sentences selected by the re-ranking model, or the reviews with high aspect-coverage selected by the selecting model, as the input.
-The input is further mapped into a semantic vector H_c , which contains all the semantic information.
-Different from traditional encoders, we adopt two encoders [32] consisting of a word encoder and a sentence encoder.
-The former is used to encode a sequence of words and the latter is used to encode a sequence of sentences.
+The input is further mapped into a semantic vector $H_c$ , which contains all the semantic information.
+Different from traditional encoders, we adopt two encoders [32] consisting of a word encoder and